 FREE Wide Open Bluegrass Street Festival

 The bluegrass tide spills over into downtown Raleigh as more than 50 bands perform on four stages along Fayetteville Street.
 Performers include a broad mix of local, national, and international talent.
 The dance tent will feature clogging performances, participatory square dances, and late-night open dancing Friday and Saturday nights.
 Near the convention center, don’t miss the youth music stage - situated on the outdoor plaza at the Convention Center.
 Bands performing here are being selected by the IBMA Youth Council, with media sponsorship from KIX 102.9.
 Members of these groups will be mostly high school and college students.
 Also on the outdoor plaza at the Convention Center, look for the temporary Banjostand, created by artist Bland Hoke out of recycled banjo parts.
 See the Live Performance Schedule here.

-Free Access to IBMA Exhibit Hall Friday & Saturday
+Free Access to the Raleigh Convention Center Friday & Saturday

-Folks who come downtown for the street fair will also be welcomed to visit the IBMA exhibit hall, open from 10:00 a.m. to 7:00 p.m.
-Friday and Saturday.
-Major instrument manufacturers and dozens of bluegrass-oriented businesses will have their wares displayed for all to see – and touch – throughout the day.
-In years past, only registered WOB attendees had access to the exhibit hall.
-See Conference Schedule and Highlights here.
-See Conference Schedule and Highlights here.
+Folks who come downtown for the StreetFest will also be welcomed to explore additional free events happening in the Raleigh Convention Center - there will be some free indoor performances, jamming, the youth room, and more.
+Plus, the IBMA exhibit hall will once again feature major instrument manufacturers and dozens of bluegrass-oriented businesses will have their wares displayed for all to see – and touch – throughout the day.

 North Carolina Whole Hog Barbecue State Championship